Pixida/compressqlite/README.md

   * 3a.
 Byte Count create statement (2 bytes): Amount of bytes of the table creation statement.
   * 3b.
 Create statement: The table creation statement with column names and types.
 Also holds information about the primary keys, indices, unique constraints, and other table features like FTS or Spellfix1.
   * 3c.
 Number of columns (2 bytes): Number of columns in the table.
   * 3d1.
-Byte Count column name (2 bytes): Amount of bytes of the column name.
+Col name (2 bytes): Name of the column
   * 3d2.
-Column name: The column name.
+Row Count (4 bytes): The amount of rows in the table.
   * 3d3.
-Row Count (4 bytes): The amount of rows in the table.
-  * 3d4.
 Byte Count static payload (4 bytes): when all entries in the column are of the same length, this field contains the number of bytes of the single payload.
 If the entries differ in size, all 4 bytes of this entry are 0.
-  * 3d5.
+  * 3d4.
 [Byte Count dynamic payload (4 bytes): Only if the 3d3 field is zero ("0000"), the dynamic payload field is used.
 Contains the number of bytes of the column data.]
-  * 3d6.
+  * 3d5.
 Payload: The column data.

 All defined limits are derived from the SQLite implementation limitations (https://www.sqlite.org/limits.html) and therefore do not add further limitations to the processed database.